callahanchris/callahanchris.github.io/source/_posts/2015-01-03-array-iteration-methods-in-javascript.markdown

 console.log(releaseYears); // [2012, 2009, 2007, 2005, 2003]
 ```

-Here the `movie` parameter is being implicitly passed to the `extractYear()` function, but the behavior is the same as above.
+Here `movie` is being implicitly passed as an argument to the `extractYear()` function, but the behavior is the same as above.

 *[MDN Documentation - Array.prototype.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)*